Family/Graduate Housing Handbook

 If you have any questions after reading this booklet, please call or visit your Apartment Coordinator:

-- An online 90-day minimum notice of termination of the rental agreement is required.
+Residents are required to file an online Notice of Termination 90 days prior to their departure.
 Residents who fail to provide notice 90-days in advance of their departure will be charged 90 days rent from the date Housing Reservations receives the online termination notice.

 Parents are responsible for the behavior of their children while in residence at WSU.
-For the safety of the children and other residents, young children should not be left alone in Family Housing units.
+For the safety oftthe children and other residents, young children should not be left alone in Family Housing units.

 - Young children must be supervised by an adult at all times.